 As there is a lot of information to be collected and interpreted in the planning stage, there is a risk that internal auditors might unnecessarily omit some elements or information.
 In order to avoid this, the “Planning Roadmap” may be used (annex 2).
 Besides the inventory of the performed activities, this document will emphasize the contribution of each element for EPM issuance.

-EPM may be complemented by „Engagement Programme” (annex 3) which is a document listing all the activities within the audit engagement, the staff responsible and the time budget allocated and executed for each of them.
+EPM may be complemented by „Engagement Program” (annex 3) which is a document listing all the activities within the audit engagement, the staff responsible and the time budget allocated and executed for each of them.
 This instrument will allow auditors to track the actual time spent performing the engagement against the budgeted time.
 The causes for, and effects of, significant overrun may be documented as a lesson learned for future planning purposes.

 2.2.1.
 Understanding the context of the engagement and gathering information through a preliminary survey